GitwithAbba/cat-photo-app/README.md

 # cat-photo-app
-An about page about cats using HTML/CSS
+An about page about cats using HTML